AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 std::allocator<int> x;
 std::cout << len(x) << '\n';      // ERROR: 2nd len function matches best,
-                                  // but can’t call size for x
+                                  // but can't call size for x
 ```
 See Section 15.7 for more details about SFINAE and Section 19.4 about some applications of SFINAE.